 Questions.
-Questions are bound to happen after a day like Sunday.
+Questions are bound to happen after a tragedy occurs.
 Questions that are difficult or impossible to answer.
 Questions come from all of us but how do we answer the questions that come from the smallest and most innocent individual in our home… our children?

 Our children are intuitive and able to read our body language when a crisis like this occurs in our community.
-So even if your child has not been exposed to all of the news reports and conversations about the tragedy, they know that something else is taking place… they can feel the tension in the air.
+So even if your child has not been exposed to all of the news reports and conversations about what happened in South Florida on Valentine's Day, they know that something else is taking place… they can feel the tension in the air.

 So here are some guidelines in speaking to children about crisis or tragedy: